singingwolfboy/netlify-home/_posts/2016-01-05-a-step-by-step-nanoc-on-netlify.md

 gem install adsf
 ```

-Optional: check if nanoc is installed properly and if so, what version by using the `--version` flag:
+Optional: check if nanoc is installed properly and if so, what version by using the `--version` flag like this:

 ```
 nanoc --version